grafana/faro-web-sdk/experimental/instrumentation-fetch/README.md

 ## Installation and Usage

+❗️*Warning*: This package is not interoperable with `@opentelemetry/instrumentation-fetch`.
+Use one or the other❗️

 Add the instrumentation as outlined below.
 The instrumentation send the following events alongside respective request/response data like HTTP headers and other response properties like status codes the requests url and more.